LLNL/lbann/docs/layers/learning_layers.rst

 ChannelwiseFullyConnected
 ----------------------------------------

-The ChannelwiseFullyConnected layer appliesan  affine transformation to tensor channels.
+The ChannelwiseFullyConnected layer applies an affine transformation to tensor channels.

 The input tensor is sliced along the first tensor dimension (the